stefanoborini/book-modelviewcontroller/02_mvc_variations/variations_on_the_model/transactional_setting.md

 attributes may still be needed for specific use cases.

-The desired goal is to trigger notification only when all set operations have been performed
+The desired goal is to trigger notification only when all set operations have been performed, as follows:

-1. Set A silently
+1. Set A attribute without notification
-2. Set B silently
+2. Set B attribute without notification
-3. Notify change
+3. Views are notified of change

 ### Design

-Transactional setting is the most trivial strategy to achieve the result outlined in the Motivation, the others being using a Lazy Model or an Accumulator.
+Transactional setting is the most trivial strategy to achieve the result outlined in the Motivation, the others being using a Lazy Model or an Accumulator, examined later.

 Transactional setting implements a setter function accepting both attributes.
 This setter function alters the object state and then